What were you like as an INFJ child?

 All of us have both introverted and extroverted functions.
 They are just stacked in different orders according to our personality types.
 As you grow older, you will discover the less obvious functions in your stack and you might get confused about your personality or have an identity crisis.

 It’s not as if your personality has changed completely overnight.
 The trait that is the most natural to you is still the most natural to you.
-It’s just that now you have integrated the other lower tiered functions and that makes your personality more developed and balanced.
+It’s just that now you have integrated the other lower-tiered functions and that makes your personality more developed and balanced.

 Like in my example, I’m currently going through an extroverted phrase.
-Now, I’m more focus on developing my extraverted sensing (Se) and being present.
+Now, I’m more focused on developing my extraverted sensing (Se) and being present.
 But that doesn’t mean that I identified myself as an extrovert or good at interacting with the physical world.
 In fact, I need to put in a lot of conscious effort to stay present and be aware of the surroundings.
 Also, It’s not that I don’t use my introverted intuition (Ni) function anymore.
 I just use it less now.

 Your childhood can also help you see how your mind has progressed.